Mmessiter/LockDownRadioControl/Docs/LDRC2 - Building The Radio.md

 All parts can be obtained from Amazon, eBay and/or many other sources.

-* Plastic filament for your 3D printer (PETG is recommended).
+* Plastic filament for your 3D printer (I prefer PETG).
 * Teensy 4.1 Microcontroller (x1)
 * 32 gigabyte micro SD card (x1)
 * Nextion 5” Enhanced display (x1)